williamBarnhart/gCent/README.md

 For referecing the general Neighbourhood Algorithm:

 Sambridge, M., 1999.
 Geophysical inversion with a neighbourhood algorithm—I. Searching a parameter space.
 Geophys.
 J. Int.
 138, 479–494. https://doi.org/10.1046/j.1365-246X.1999.00876.x

+For referecing the entire workflow, use the two references above AND this one:

+Barnhart, W.D., Hayes, G.P., Wald, D.J., 2019.
+Global Earthquake Response with Imaging Geodesy: Recent Examples from the USGS NEIC.
+Remote Sens.
+11, 1357. https://doi.org/10.3390/rs11111357